smeghead/phel-saraudon/README.md

 $ $(vendor/bin/saraudon-git-log /usr/target-project) -n 50 | vendor/bin/saraudon -- src > output.html
 ```

+`$(vendor/bin/saraudon-git-log /usr/target-project)`: `saraudon-git-log` generates a `git` command by specifying the target git directory.
+This can be followed by additional options for `git log`.

 ## Example

 Visualization of the history of the last 50 commits of `php-class-diagram`.